taflaj/oldprompt/README.md

 # prompt
 A simple, yet powerful, command line prompt displayer

-**Note**: this is my original program but is not being maintained anymore; I'm currently working on a port to a different platform.

 ## Installation ##

 Download the source, compile it, and place the binary `prompt` on your path.
 Add the following lines to `.bashrc`: